irvirr4444/Inventari/frontend/README.md

 ### Summary Excel Export

 The summary panel has an Excel export button.
+It uses the template at `docs/excel/Inventari Excel Template.xlsx`.

 Output file: